Alice Austen House: Museum special exhibitions and activities

 Alice Austen House participates as a museum in the Smithsonian program of Museum Day events.
 In 2016 Austen House presented its first juried triennial exhibition, Staten Island Unlimited featuring 35 photographers from three boroughs of New York.
 During the members' preview reception of the show, a toast was made to Alice Austen's 150th birthday.
 Other activities included Triennial Talks, discussions with artists about their work on the subjects of "Staten Island as Place" and "Staten Island as Community."

 In March 2016, the Whitney Museum hosted New Eyes on Alice Austen, a panel discussion in honor of Women's History Month and Alice Austen's 150th birthday featuring "scholars, academics, and historians who have investigated her incredible work and unconventional lifestyle."
 This was part of the museum's re-interpretation to include Gertrude Tate, Austen's long time life partner.
 This also includes a new podcast, My Dear Alice.

-This led to the museum being designated an LGBT site by the National Register of Historic Places.
+The house is an example of an LGBT site on the National Register of Historic Places.